 ‘The kids aren’t too bright,’ he is telling me on this particular day.
 ‘They’ll tell you then can always spot an undercover, they’ll tell you about “the kind of car he drives.”
 They aren’t talking about undercovers, they’re talking about plainclothesmen who just happen to drive unmarked cars, like I do.
 They can’t tell an undercover.
 An undercover doesn’t drive some black Ford with a two-way radio.’

-—Joan Didion, ‘Slouching Towards Bethlehem’ From Slouching Towards Bethlehem, p.
-116.
+—Joan Didion, ‘Slouching Towards Bethlehem’

 The occurrence of appearance should come as no surprise.
 Fashion is endowed with the potential to inform a political reality—whether the point it makes is illustrative, illuminating, or impinging is a separate question—because fashion comes from people.
 The way people self-organize is always impacted by the external expression of social and political relationships, whether they be between police/denizen, publication/reader, store owner/consumer, designer/industry, and so on.

 The subject of this twenty-item, two-part compilation is how fashion and clothing have played a primary or at least highly accomplice role in the dynamics of Occupy as a moment and mobilization within the wider political frontiers of the past year.
 They are presented in a not-so-particular order, or one that is more intuitive than analytical.
 I hope they can generate more observations and discursive ideas toward what I like to affix my hat to: the indivisible unit of politics and aesthetics.